vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/1_library_conf.md

     └── src1.cpp
 ```

 Every file will be compiled separately into its own object file and includes the entire library.
-This is where the `LIBRARY_API` macro is essential: if the library is being used in *header-only mode* it is **mandatory** to decorate `func0` and `func1` with `inline` to prevent "multiple definition" compilation errors.
+This is where the `LIBRARY_API` macro becomes essential: if the library is being used in *header-only mode* it is **mandatory** to decorate `func0` and `func1` with `inline` to prevent *"multiple definition"* compilation errors.

 The following examples were tested both with `g++ 6.1.1` and `clang++ 3.8.1`.
 You can find the test script [here on GitHub](https://github.com/SuperV1234/vittorioromeo.info/blob/master/extra/example_library/test.sh).